monoscope-tech/apitoolkit-landing/blog/api-logs/index.md

 Remember, the process begins with effective log collection and storage, followed by thoughtful analysis using the right tools and techniques.

-Harness the power of APIToolkit to understand your API logs.
+Harness the power of monoscope to understand your API logs.

 [Get started here](https://monoscope.tech).